 R’s base data structures are often organized by their dimensionality (1D, 2D, or nD) and whether they’re homogeneous (all elements must be of the identical type) or heterogeneous (the elements are often of various types).
-This gives rise to the five data types which are most frequently utilized in data analysis. the subsequent table shows a transparent cut view of those data structures.
+This gives rise to the six data types which are most frequently utilized in data analysis.

 The most essential data structures used in R include: